Resources to help you better understand the Mastery Transcript

 - Mark Hatch, Vice President for Enrollment, Colorado College

 Higher Ed Voices: Recently we sat down with Kedra Ishop, PhD, the vice provost for enrollment management at University of Michigan, to discuss the evolution of education, assessment, and the student transcript in the 21st century.
 Ishop’s vision for the future is rooted in a deep commitment to progress, particularly for the benefit of young people.
-Higher Ed Voices: Conversation with Zina Evans, vice president for enrollment management and associate provost at University of Florida, on MTC and the movement to change education.
+Higher Ed Voices: Conversation with Zina Evans, former vice president for enrollment management and associate provost at University of Florida, on MTC and the movement to change education.